 Well-meaning friends and relatives, or even other patients may tell you things that can be alarming and often inaccurate.
 Try instead to get your advice from the doctors, nurses or other people who have seen many women who have had this operation.
 A useful source of information is the ward.
-The nurses are very used to answering questions (01225 824664/4436).
+The nurses are very used to answering questions.
+You can contact them by telephone: 01225 824664 or 824436.

-More information is available on the Royal College of Obstetricians and Gynaecologists website: www.rcog.org.uk/for-the-public
+More information is available on the Royal College of Obstetricians and Gynaecologists website:

+www.rcog.org.uk/for-the-public